TadaHrd/arsenal-of-encosure-schemes-AES/ook encosure scheme/readme.md

 - A tail (bits 0-1)
 - A body (bits 2-3)

-The tail dictates the punctian after Ook.
+The tail dictates the punction after Ook.

 | bit 0 | bit 1 | punctuation |
 | ----- | ----- | ----------- |